ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 The mechanisms for establishing trust between each entity in this arrangement are deployment specific.
-For example, in settings where Clients interact with Issuers transitively through an Attester, Attesters and Issuers might use mutually authenticated TLS to authenticate one another.
+For example, in settings where Clients interact with Issuers through an Attester, Attesters and Issuers might use mutually authenticated TLS to authenticate one another.
 In settings where Clients do not communicate with Issuers through an Attester, the Attesters might convey this trust via a digital signature over that Issuers can verify.